-

 Howl's Moving Castle

 Howl's Moving Castle is based on Diana Wynne Jones's novel with the same name Howl's Moving Castle.
 Jones took inspiration from "Beauty and the Beast."
-Sophie the protagonist is transformed into an old women by a curse, which happens in a lot of different fairy tales.
-Howl is the archetype is making the castle move which is more or less the Beast in Beauty and the Beast. -
+Sophie the protagonist is transformed into an old woman by a curse, which happens in a lot of different fairy tales.
+Howl is the archetype in making the castle move which is more or less the Beast in Beauty and the Beast.
+This film also shows elements of European folklore, which include shape-shifting, magical contracts, and enchanted castles. -

 Ponyo